sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   * Image will be downloaded
   * container will be started

 5)  The container will call "container_state <feature name> up kube".
-This would set kube_request to kube_pending and sleep forever, as there is another instance running.
+This would set kube_request to pending and sleep forever, as there is another instance running.
     * Before calling container_state script, it would STATE-DB FEATURE|<name> with { manifest_ts = <MANIFEST_TS from its environment> }

 6) The hostcfgd would initiate service restart.